False Alarm

 The Prince and Princess of Wales have an audience with the Pope at the Vatican on 29th April.

-The USA imposes economic and trade sanctions against Nicaragua.
+The USA imposes economic and trade sanctions against Nicaragua on 1st May.

-On 11th May 52 football fans are killed and more than 200 injured as crowds try to escape a fire at Bradford City's stadium.
+On Saturday, 11th May 56 football fans are killed and at least 265 injured as crowds try to escape a fire at Bradford City's Valley Parade stadium.

 On Wednesday, 29th May at the Heysel Stadium in Belgium, violence breaks out amongst the crowd at the European Cup Final match between Liverpool and Juventus.
 39 people are killed and more than 250 are injured when a wall and safety fence collapse.
-Four days after the riot English football clubs are banned indefinitely from playing in Europe.
+Two days after the riot English football clubs are banned indefinitely from playing in Europe.
+The ban eventually lasted for five years, six for Liverpool FC.

 On Saturday, 1st June over 300 people are arrested at the "Battle of Beanfield", when police enforce an English Heritage ban on midsummer festivals at Stonehenge.